 - NIST Journal of Research

 - MSL Technical Guides

 - CalLab Magazine

 If your measurement function includes equations, then the process to estimate uncertainty is a little different.
 You will want to identify each variable in the equation and think about what influences each variable.

 For example, if you are evaluating the calibration of a torque transducer, you will first write out the equation.

 Now that you have identified the equation and the variables, you can start to research what factors may cause changes or variations to each variable.
-Using my example, think about how temperature variations can cause thermal linear expansion or contraction of the radius, or how friction or cable strain can vary the magnitude of applied force.
+Using the example above, think about how temperature variations can cause thermal linear expansion or contraction of the arm radius, and how it can affect air density which affects air buoyancy correction that can vary the magnitude of applied force.

-Evaluating equations can sometimes be easy, but it can become quite difficult depending on the complexity of the equation.
+As you can see, evaluating equations can help you find sources of uncertainty.
+While this process may seem easy, it can become quite difficult depending on the complexity of the equation.
 Knowing the rules for the propagation of uncertainty can come in handy in step 5.

 Before calculating measurement uncertainty, you must first determine the magnitude of each contributing factor.
 To accomplish this, you may need to perform some data reduction and analysis.